neurodynamic/copycat-brunch/README.md

   copycat-brunch:{
     "fonts" : ["bower_components\\material-design-iconic-font", "bower_components\\font-awesome"],
     "images": ["someDirectoryInProject", "bower_components\\some_package\\assets\\images"],
-    logging : true //shows each file that is copied to the destination directory }
+    verbose : true //shows each file that is copied to the destination directory }
 }
 ```